How to Cook Black Beans

 A few summers ago, a friend generously offered me her family’s vacation condo in Mexico for a week after she had to abandon her holiday plans at the last minute.
-With my hubby tied up with work commitments, I grabbed a girlfriend, along with the kids (hers and mine), and off we went.
+With my hubby tied up with work commitments, I grabbed a girlfriend, along with the kids, and off we went.

 It wasn’t until we pulled up to the luxurious grounds of the resort that we realized we’d hit the vacation jackpot.
 The place was breathtaking, as were the prices at the resort restaurant.
 Since we were staying in a condo, it made sense to hit the local supermarket rather than spend our children’s college funds in the dining room.

 Our cooking goals were twofold: prepare dishes that 1) were in keeping with our south-of-the-border locale, and 2) wouldn’t eat up too much of our precious pool time (this was vacation, after all).
 We loaded up a goodly haul at the market –fruits, veggies, herbs, and the requisite chips and salsa– as well as a couple of pounds of dried black beans, which we tossed in as an afterthought.